 This post (likely) contains affiliate links, including Amazon Associates links, and I may receive a small commission if you click one.
 This is at no extra cost to you.

 Since visiting Mongolia, sleeping under the roof of a Mongolian ger is now officially one of my favourite things to do.

 There is a little confusion here.
 A Mongolian Ger is a round tent, supported by two uprights in the middle.
 They are often called Yurts, but this is wrong.
 Yurt is a term used throughout the rest of Central Asia.
 A Mongolian Yurt is much more wigwam in shape.

 I had little idea of what the accommodation in the Mongolian Ger Camps would be like when we got into the countryside.
 But I had prepared myself for a lack of showers and electricity.
 However, this wasn’t the case.
 Tourist camps are the best way to stay when travelling around this country, and as such they are geared towards a little more comfort!

 So, I thought I would share some of the camps we stayed in and a little more of what you can expect from a tourist Mongolian Ger Camp.

 Likewise, all the camps had some sort of restaurant.
 Again this varied, in size and style.
-Some where local families cooking in a small room.
-Others were much larger, and with other people.
+Some were local families cooking in a small room.
+Others were much larger and with other people.